 Nineteen hundred and twenty was a landmark year for the women of New Hampshire.
 The 19th Amendment, which granted women’s suffrage (the right to vote) nationwide in 1920, was ratified.
 New Hampshire ratified the amendment on September 10, 1919, but national ratification was not completed until August 18, 1920.

 By that time, it was too late for them to file for that year’s New Hampshire elections.
 That did not stop two women–Dr. Mary Louise (Rolfe) Farnum, and Jessie Doe.
 Within a few weeks of the passage of the 19th amendment, these two women had commenced write-in campaigns in the primary election, and went on to win New Hampshire House seats.
-Questions arose whether they had the right to hold office, and though their right was supported by the majority with a referendum, it did not received a two-thirds requirement (but that point was apparently ignored).
+Questions arose whether they had the right to hold office, and though their right was supported by the majority with a referendum, it did not receive a two-thirds requirement (but that point was apparently ignored).

 According to the Boston Herald newspaper dated December 12, 1920 on the recent election of women legislators in New Hampshire, “What adds to the interest in Dr. Farnum’s case is that she is a member of the Democratic party and ran on the Democratic ticket.
 And, as if that were not a sufficient handicap in a town which